thisdot/starter.dev/README.md

 ### Starter kit README files

 We are still working on defining a general structure and format for starter kit readme files.
 These are particularly important because the starter kit page on the website is based on the readme files.
 See: [next12-react-query-tailwind readme content #17](https://github.com/thisdot/starter.dev/pull/17)

+**WARNING**: Please do not add any comments to the README files.
+Comments in the markdown will cause the website builds to fail.